 Success In Pharmaceuticals

 The exposure of all perishable products, especially pharma, to extreme temperatures, hot or cold, continues to result in substantial loss of usable products at the delivery point.
-Sebastiaan Scholte of the Cool Chain Association (CCA) comments that currently losses are running at up to 20% and that the airlines, logistics companies and handlers need to work closer together in order to improve this situation.
-This problem of temperature extremes, coupled with solar radiation is causing some manufacturers to abandon the speed of air transport for the slower, but less volatile, sea freight
+Sebastiaan Scholte of the Cool Chain Association (CCA) comments that currently losses are still very high and that the airlines, logistics companies and handlers need to work closer together in order to improve this situation.
+This problem of temperature extremes, coupled with solar radiation is causing some manufacturers to abandon the speed of air transport for the slower, but less volatile, sea freight.